-New to DraftKings?
+New to FantasyDraft?
 Scared of feeling like a small fish in a big pond?
-Well reserve your spot in the 25 Team Razzball Exclusive League set to run Monday May 23rd to wet your DK whistle.
-Just remember to sign up through us before you do.
-It’s how we know you care!
-If you still feel helpless and lonely, be sure to subscribe to the DFSBot for your daily baseball plays.Please, blog, may I have some more?
+Well be sure to read our content and subscribe to the DFSBot for your daily baseball plays.
+Just remember to sign up through us before jumping into the fray.
+It’s how we know you care!Please, blog, may I have some more?

 If you’re a risk-it-for-the-biscuit kinda guy (or gal), you’d do well to back J.A.
 Happ ($7,700) tonight.
 He holds a .196 AVG vs. the current Red Sox lineup, and has struck out 31 of Boston’s hitters to go with it.
 I normally liken Happ to a sparkling bottle of Merlot – too much is a bad thing, but just enough can be quite healthy.
 Therefore, go ahead and get plastered on Happ tonight.
 He’s allowed an earned run in 18 of his 19 games this season, but hey, the Red Sox have struck out 58 times at Rogers Centre this season – their highest ballpark total away from Fenway.
 On a night where there’s few “elite” pitchers to pick from, Happ is your man.
 Here’s who else I like on this fine Wednesday.